PlaidCloud/docs/docs/source/plaidcloud/workflows/common/table_data_selection.rst

+.. sectionauthor:: Genova Morel <genova.morel@tartansolutions.com>
+.. sectionauthor:: Paul Morel <paul.morel@tartansolutions.com>

 Table Data Selection
 ~~~~~~~~~~~~~~~~~~~~~

 The Table Data Selection tab is used to map columns from the source data table to the target data table.
+All source
-All source columns on the left side of the window are automatically mapped to the target data table depicted on the right side of the window.
-Using the **Inspect Source** menu button, there are a few additional ways to map columns from source to target:
+columns on the left side of the window are automatically mapped to the target data table depicted on the right side
+of the window.
+Using the **Inspect Source** menu button, there are a few additional ways to map columns from
+source to target:

  - Populate Both Mapping Tables: Propagates all values from the source data table into the target data table.
 This is done by default.
  - Populate Source Mapping Table Only: Maps all values in the source data table only.
 This is helpful when modifying an existing workflow when source column structure has changed.